swan-io/docs/MIGRATION-MANIFEST.md

 | Flat ordered nav list | `pathway` |
 | Guides/reference nav by group | `lanes` (or `grid`) |
 | Audience-split entry | `tracks` |

+Spokes' "true feeders" condition is strict: a node that precedes, creates, or owns the root is not a feeder.
+When a domain's concepts split between lifecycle and satellites, use a `chain` + `spokes` fence pair under one heading (§4, Accounts overview precedent).

 Leaf concept pages need no flowmap; only hubs and the domain overview do.
 A malformed flowmap spec renders as a page-level error box, not a build failure (§8 checklist).
 Flowmap fences reach the `.md` mirrors as raw JSON (see Appendix, open decision).